acasto/iptic-memex/README.md

 - `python main.py chat -u iptic.com`
 - `python main.py chat -u iptic.com/about --class fl-node-606779cc7ec16`

+**Note:**
-**Note:** Attaching large files can quickly exceed the token limit of your chosen model.
+- Attaching large files can quickly exceed the token limit of your chosen model.
 Often it can be useful to copy the relevant parts into a new file and chat about that instead.
 For example, a particular function or method.

+- The token count of the attached context is displayed before the first request is sent to the API, giving you a chance to exit before incurring a cost.
+A notification will appear when the estimated remaining tokens is less than max_tokens.

 # Changelog

+### 1.2.4 (04/15/2023)
+- Added ability to track token usage in chat mode with tiktoken
+  - New `context_window` option in config.ini for use in calculating remaining tokens
+  - Added `show tokens` command in chat mode to show current token count
+  - When loading context into chat mode the token count will be displayed before first request is sent
+  - A notice will display when *max_tokens* exceeds the estimated remaining tokens

 ### 1.2.3 (04/08/2023)
 - Added ability to scrape text from a URL to be added into context for both chat and ask modes